Gayatri-Priyadarsini/Measuring-Compliance-of-Consent-Revocation-on-the-Web-in-EU/index.md

 title: Measuring Compliance of Consent Revocation on the Web
 ---

-# Measuring Compliance of Consent Revocation on the Web

 _Accepted at [PETS 2025](https://petsymposium.org/2025/), Washington DC, July 14–19, 2025_
 [Read the full paper](https://arxiv.org/abs/2411.15414)